No products in the cart.

 Your nails are made from a protein called keratin.
 When new cells grow they push out the older cells towards the ends of your fingers, which become hard and tough.
-When you’re looking at perfect pinkies you should see smooth nails – healthy nails don’t have ridges or grooves.
+When you’re looking at perfect pinkies you should see smooth nails that don’t have ridges or grooves.

-Another no-no for healthy nails is smoking — a 2009 study from the St Bartholomew’s and The Royal London School of Medicine found smoking strongly increases the likelihood of women developing brittle nails during and after menopause.
+Another no-no for healthy nails is smoking — a 2009 study from the St Bartholomew’s and The Royal London School of Medicine found that smoking strongly increased the likelihood of women developing brittle nails during and after menopause.

-No treatment for onychorrhexis exists, and as mentioned above the condition isn’t seen as a health concern.
-As with split ends or dryness in the hair, the condition may be an inconvenience to a client, but it doesn’t pose a health risk.
+No treatment for onychorrhexis exists, although this condition isn’t viewed as a health concern for most individuals, but rather an inconvenience.
 So beware the (plethora) of bad information on the internet providing cures for fingernail ridges.
-NO SUCH THING EXISTS!
-There was a time when gelatin had a reputation of improving nails, but this is based on myth and not sound medical evidence.
+No such things exists!
+There was a time when gelatin had a reputation of improving nails, but this is based on myth rather than sound medical evidence.

-That said, there are some things you can do for brittle nails to ensure that your nails look as good as possible and are as healthy as possible.
+That said, here are some things you can do for brittle nails to ensure that your nails look as good as possible and are as healthy as possible.
 For example:

 - Eat foods that are high in biotin, such as green leafy vegetables, brown rice, soybeans, sunflower seeds, liver, egg yolks, cheese and sweet potatoes.

 - Take Biotin supplements.
-It has been found that daily Biotin supplementation of 2.5 mg leads to 25% thicker nails over the course of 15 months (Journal of the American Academy of Dermatology, 2005), which may improve the appearance of ridges.
+Daily Biotin supplementation of 2.5 mg has been shown to lead to 25% thicker nails over the course of 15 months (Journal of the American Academy of Dermatology), which may improve the appearance of ridges.

 - Use a ridge filler like the one shown above from Deborah Lippman (Amazon.com, $18.00) which leaves nails smooth and bump free with a lovely matte finish (this is my favorite product & most effective solution for ridges!).

-- Soaking nails in olive oil helps keep them from drying out.
+- Soaking nails in olive oil helps to keep them from drying out.

-- Use gloves while doing household work if your hands are going to come in contact with mild or harsh chemicals in form of detergents and cleaning liquids.
+- Use gloves while doing household work if your hands are going to come in contact with mild or harsh chemicals (detergents, bleaches, cleaning liquids, etc.)